 The Dangers of Quitting Opioids Cold Turkey

 It is far more medically dangerous to abruptly stop drinking alcohol when consumption of it has been heavy and regular.
-In addition, people who have been on pain medication for a short period may have some minor flu-like symptoms when they stop.
+In addition, people who have been on opiate-based pain medication for a short period may have some minor flu-like symptoms when they stop.

 The U.S Food and Drug Administration (FDA) has even received reports of serious harm in patients that suddenly quit taking pain medications after growing a dependency.